SeryioGonzalez/Azure_IoT_Lab/cloud-to-device-app/README.md

 ![Lab diagram](../images/cloud_to_device_2.jpg "Header Image")

-Once deployed, you need to collect the hostname of your resulting application, as shown in green in the following image:
+Once deployed, you need to collect the hostname of your resulting application, as shown in black in the following image:

 ![Lab diagram](../images/cloud_to_device_3.jpg "Header Image")